Reactor Internals

 [Animated sequence]

 A hand draws a yellow reactor center right of the screen, Chambers are blue, green and amber from bottom to top.
-Gray “THERMAL DIAGNOSTICS” text appears to the left above a gray gauge icon.
+Gray “Thermal diagnostics” text appears to the left above a gray gauge icon.
 Multi-colored pie charts animate along with gray dotted lines as the gauge needle moves back and forth.

 [Voiceover]